Oriental Orthodox Churches: Name and characteristics

 The name "Oriental Orthodox Churches" was formally adopted at the Conference of Addis Ababa in 1965.
 At the time there were five participating churches, the Eritrean Church not yet being autocephalous.

 Other names by which the churches have been known include Old Oriental, Ancient Oriental, Lesser Eastern, Anti-Chalcedonian, Non-Chalcedonian, Pre-Chalcedonian, Miaphysite or Monophysite.
 The Catholic Church has referred to these churches as "the Ancient Churches of the East."

 The Oriental Orthodox Churches are in full communion with each other, but not with the Eastern Orthodox Church or any other churches.
-Like the Catholics or Eastern Orthodox, the Oriental Orthodox Churches includes several self-governing churches.
+Like the Roman Catholics or Eastern Orthodox, the Oriental Orthodox Churches includes several self-governing churches.
 Slow dialogue towards restoring communion between the Eastern and Oriental Orthodox groups was renewed in the mid-20th century; and dialogue is also underway between Oriental Orthodoxy and the Catholic Church, and others.
 In 2017, for example, the mutual recognition of baptism was restored between the Coptic Orthodox Church of Alexandria and the Catholic Church.
-Also baptism is mutually recognized between the Armenian Apostolic Church and the Catholic Church.
+Baptism is also mutually recognized between the Armenian Apostolic Church and the Catholic Church.

 The Oriental Orthodox Churches are generally considered to be more conservative with regard to social issues.
 All mainstream Oriental Orthodox Churches are members of the World Council of Churches.